myspc-development/art-test/docs/sprint-workflow-codex.md

 Use the `Upgrade_Implementation_Guide` whenever technical debt, refactoring or dependency changes are involved.

+## Daily Update Routine
+The lead developer for each feature is responsible for keeping both the `Sprint_Backlog` and the `Feature_Completion_Tracker` current.
+Update the status columns at the end of every day or immediately after a major commit.

 ## Bonus Guidance for Developers
 - Tag pull requests with `[Feature]`, `[Fix]` or `[Refactor]` and include the feature ID (`F-xxx`) and sprint ID (`SB-xxx`).
 - Update both the `Sprint_Backlog` and `Feature Completion Tracker` at the end of each day or after significant progress.